NTKHarry/MediaEval2025_NewsImage/README.md

 ## Task Description
 Participants are given a collection of 8,500 news articles with images (the article text is in English, from [GDELT](https://www.gdeltproject.org)).
 Given a randomly selected article, the goal is to build a pipeline for a) image retrieval or b) image generation to provide a fitting image recommendation for a given news article.
 Depending on the number of participants, the final evaluation event may only make use of a subset of items.
+The article pool relevant for this final evaluation will be communicated separately, together with the information on where to submit your results (see deadlines below).
 Please see the official [MediaEval 2025 website](https://multimediaeval.github.io/editions/2025/tasks/newsimages) for the full task description.

 ## Data Description